llaraspata/HRMQuestionnaireGenerationUsingLLM/README.md

 ```
 python -W ignore <path_to_repo_folder>/src/models/predict.py --experiment-id "<experiment_id>"
 ```
+> [!CAUTION]
+> Make sure you have a valid (Azure) OpenAI access key, otherwise calling the OpenAI services will be forbidden.
+Then set it as an environment variable named `AZURE_OPENAI_KEY`
+> Moreover, note that we used a private deployment, so it cannot be accessed by users external to the Talentia HCM R&D Team.

 > [!NOTE]
 > The option `-W ignore` allows to not display potential warnings during the script execution.
 To display them, just remove such an option.